k2view-academy/K2View-Academy/community/spotlight/20210826_fabric_java_lib.md

 - A project IB, Dataset and table on Big Query accessible from this [link](https://console.cloud.google.com/iam-admin)
-- A Json credentials file needed to authenticate your connection to Big Query
--	Install the libs in the Fabric home libs directory - avaialble from [maven repository](https://mvnrepository.com/artifact/com.google.cloud/gcloud-java-bigquery)
+- A Json credentials file needed to authenticate your connection to Big Query -Install the libs in the Fabric home libs directory - avaialble from [maven repository](https://mvnrepository.com/artifact/com.google.cloud/gcloud-java-bigquery)
--	The Fabric library - InsertToBigQuery_lib.k2export file available [here]()
+  -The Fabric library - InsertToBigQuery_lib.k2export file available [here]()

 Enjoy your inserts, and stay tuned for more Google BigQuery related actors.
 You can also create new ones and submit them to us by emailing us at: devcom@k2view.com